jorinvo/me/content/post/sierpinski.md

 ---
 date: 2014-04-04T00:00:00Z
-description: |
-  This is an implemenation of the Sierpinski Triangle using Pixi.js.
-  I added some animations on top of it to demonstrate the performance Pixi gives you out of the box.
 title: Animated Sir Sierpinski Triangle
 ---

+This is an implemenation of the Sierpinski Triangle using Pixi.js.
+I added some animations on top of it to demonstrate the performance Pixi gives you out of the box.<!--more-->

 This is an implemenation of the [Sierpinski Triangle](https://en.wikipedia.org/wiki/Sierpinski_triangle) using [PIXI.js](http://www.pixijs.com/).
 I added some animations on top of it to demonstrate